ni1o1/transbigdata/README.md

 ## Installation

-Before installing TransBigData, make sure that you have installed the available geopandas package: https://geopandas.org/index.html
+Before installing `TransBigData`, make sure that you have installed the available geopandas package: https://geopandas.org/index.html
 If you already have geopandas installed, run the following code directly from the command prompt to install it

     pip install -U transbigdata

 ## Usage

-The following example shows how to use the TransBigData to extract Origin-Destination(OD) information of taxi trips from taxi GPS data:
+The following example shows how to use the `TransBigData` to extract Origin-Destination(OD) information of taxi trips from taxi GPS data:

     import transbigdata as tbd
     #Read the data